savonet/liquidshop/4/index.md

 **Mihai	Ciurea: _HLS Interstitial_** / [slides](slides/hls-interstitial.pdf)

-An overview of not very new HLS Interstitial support from Apple
+An overview of not very new HLS Interstitial support from Apple.

 **Pierre Depaz: _Cyclic broadcasting on Dial Radio_**